hjanime/SPADEVizR/README.md

 classes            | a two column dataframe with the cluster in first colunm and corresponding classe in the second colunm

 ## <a name="object_structure_EnrichmentProfiles"/> XX Classification of clusters based on theirs enrichment profiles (EnrichmentProfiles object)
-The `EnrichmentProfiles` object is a S4 object containing the main information related of the cluster classification obtained by the [`classifyEnrichmentProfiles`](#stat_function_classifyEnrichmentProfiles)
+The `EnrichmentProfiles` object is a S4 object containing the main information related of the cluster classification obtained by the [`classifyEnrichmentProfiles()`](#stat_function_classifyEnrichmentProfiles) function.

 Different slots are available for a given `PhenoProfiles` object: